Porirua Hall of Fame

 All Black

-Captained the New Zealand Secondary Schools in 1997, played for New Zealand U19, 1998 & 1999, captained his Northern United club team in 1999 (aged 19), played for the New Zealand Colts in 1999 & 2000, and appeared for New Zealand A in 2000.
-Collins made 74 appearances for the Hurricanes between 2001 & 2008.
-After debuting for the All Blacks in 2001, went on to play 48 test matches, scoring five tries and captaining three matches.
+Collins captained the New Zealand Secondary Schools in 1997, played for New Zealand U19, 1998 & 1999, captained his Northern United club team in 1999 aged just 19, played for the New Zealand Colts in 1999 & 2000, and appeared for New Zealand A in 2000.
+Collins made 74 appearances for the Hurricanes between 2001 and 2008 and after debuting for the All Blacks in 2001, went on to play 48 test matches, scoring five tries and captaining three matches.
 Hurricanes.co.nz

 Bevan Congdon